FACT-Finder-Web-Components/shopware6-plugin/README.md

 This section contains a plugin configuration, which is optional and provides additional features.

 * Scenario how to count single click on "Add to cart" button
+* Redirect mapping for selected queries - put each pair `query=url` in separate row.
+If the phrase appears twice, the first one from the top of the list will be taken.
+Url can be relative path `/some/page` or absolute url `https://domain.com/some/page?someParameter=1`.
+If provided pair has an invalid format then it will be ignored.

 ### Export Settings